Kigzag/kigzag-docs-dep/src/README.md

 ![Smart Contract Flow Diagram](./assets/social_token_development1.png) Kigzag is an open source blockchain powered protocol which runs on creator tokens.
 These are [smart tickets](./tokens/introduction) to access premium content, services and community of a creator.
-They are non-tradable fixed price tickets and can, currently be bought/sold from our webapp.
+They are non-tradable fixed price tickets and can be bought/sold from our webapp.

 <!-- ## Documentation